Prometheus-X-association/t-ai-lola/docs/design-document.md

 _The LOLA platform is intended to be used in a use case with Maskott.
 However, for testing purposes in Stage 1, due to confidentiality concerns, we will use an open-source dataset instead._

 Stage 1 will be tested with [OULAD](https://www.nature.com/articles/sdata2017171) (Open University Learning Analytics Dataset), which has been adapted to the xAPI format.
-The objective of this stage is to demonstrate that the selected techniques are relevant for executing a recommendation system scenario.
+The objective of this stage is to demonstrate that the selected techniques are relevant for executing a scenario.

 The focus is to validate that the system functions correctly in a standalone setup, running a scenario locally and ensuring correct data integration.

 The testing strategy will involve a combination of automated and manual tests.
 The approach will include unit tests, which focus on verifying core components such as Trax-LRS, Harbor, and standalone scenario execution; integration tests, which validate the interaction between components, including API responses and end-to-end process execution.
-To better understand the interaction between components in LOLA during testing, the following diagram illustrates the relationship between Trax-LRS, Harbor, the scenario execution process, and the configuration management
+To better understand the interaction between components in LOLA during testing, the following diagram illustrates the relationship between Trax-LRS, Harbor, the scenario execution process, and the configuration management.

 ![Relation between components](img/diagram.jpg)

 **Remarque:** To execute these tests, access to LOLA's GitLab (INRIA space) is required.
 A guest account can be requested via email `azim.roussanaly@loria.fr`.